 I’m a sucker for lights and I will definitely find time to do this again next season.

 We love them and use them every chance we get.
 Lights add so much ambiance for outdoor dining or just hanging out on the patio without a big price tag.
+As does fire!

 You also can see our fire pit in the below image.
+Here are some tips if you are searching for the perfect fire pit or fire bowl for your outdoor space.

 I’m on the lookout for a tree in my backyard that I can leave lights on year-round, too!
 I feel a bit like a tween with my string light obsession;-)